nyrobert/js-protobuf-example/README.md

     protocol_buffers/definitions/person.proto
 ```

 Now you can use the generated getters, setters and methods for the serialization.
-Run `index.js` for the example.
+Run `index.js` for the example:

 ```shell
   node index.js